weaveworks-guides/weave-net-legacy/kubernetes/coreos/README.md

 Change to the `kubernetes/coreos` directory and run Vagrant.
 Vagrant in this case sets up all 3 virtual machines with the CoreOS images, and with Docker.

-For more info about what Vagrant is doing in this example, look at `coreos\Vagrantfile`:

 ~~~bash
 cd kubernetes/coreos
 vagrant up